Note

 files: ${{ steps.strings.outputs.build-output-dir }}/${{ matrix.archive_name }}

-To trigger it, go to your project’s releases page and click Draft a new release
+To trigger it, go to your project’s releases page and click “Draft a new release.”
+Then, create a new git tag (e.g., v0.0.1

 Notably, the app bundle for macOS must be a .tar.gz

-archive, because the .zip
+archive, because a .zip

 archive will not preserve the symlinks in the app bundle.
 Instead, each symlink will become a copy, resulting in a bloated app bundle (for freetype